cdl-geneseo/geneseo-dictionary/B/Bitch.md

 # Bitch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bitch

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 /b/ VB- do something disappointing.
 One friend to another after third friend had left the bar with his girlfriend: &quot;Yeah, he definitely bitched.&quot; F02; OED: V: To behave bitchily towards a person: &quot;She'd been bitched by everyone else so that she wouldn't be surprised to have me leaver her there in the rain.&quot;